 Looking for simplicity and sharpness?
 There are 4 Canon 50mm lenses to choose from.
 This simplified 50mm lens comparison will help you decide if one of them is right for you.

-They give you a "normal" perspective on a full-sized sensor cameras and a medium telephoto equivalent of an 80mm lens on an APS-C camera (crop factor of 1.6x), like the Canon EOS 70D, 80D, 90D, and Canon t7i, t8i, SL2, SL3 cameras.
+These 50mm lenses give you a "normal" perspective on a full-sized sensor cameras and a medium telephoto equivalent of an 80mm lens on an APS-C camera (crop factor of 1.6x), like the Canon EOS 70D, 80D, 90D, and Canon t7i, t8i, SL2, SL3 cameras.
 Okay let's dive in to the comparison of these Canon lenses.

 First of all, it's the smallest, uses the least amount of glass and the mount is composed of plastic.

 The Canon f1.4 version of the 50mm focal length gives you an additional 1/3 stop of low light level shooting over the f/1.8 and more pleasing bokeh (pleasing out of focus background).
 It's moderately priced and of high quality build.

 It has superior smooth focusing over the f1.8 and has more aperture blades, 8 instead of 5 for the f1.8.
 For Bokeh Geeks, this means even smoother, rounder out of focus highlights.

-I categorize the f1.2 version as one of the Canon specialty lenses.
+I categorize the f/1.2L version as one of the Canon specialty lenses.
 It's for pro photographers with a healthy budget for the best lenses money can buy.

 The 50mm Macro doesn't don't get true 1:1 macro without an adapter, but it does get real close.

-The magnification is not as good as if you fork out the extra money for a longer macro lens like the 60mm Canon f2.8 or the Canon EF 10mm f2.8.
+The magnification is not as good as if you fork out the extra money for a longer macro lens like the 60mm Canon f2.8 or the Canon EF 100mm f2.8.

 Most macro photographers prefer to manually focus and an f2.5 lens isn't ultra bright for critical focusing.
 It's minimum focusing distance is about 9 inches which is twice as close as the other three Canon 50mm lenses discussed in this article.